Current status of energy storage in africa

 - The current status and significance of energy storage development

-- The current status of foreign energy storage battery development
+- The current status of overseas development of energy storage

 - Current status of offshore wind energy storage in various countries